 My name is Jin Wang, I am from the southern part of China.
 Trained and working in Australia and Singapore, I have been a wine sommelier and businessman for six years starting from my early life in Barossa Valley, Australia.
-This year (2015), me and my Singaporean and French partners have brought our wine business to Shanghai and created its Chinese branch – The French Cellar China (法兰酒窖).
+This year (2015), I and my Singaporean and French partners have brought our wine business to Shanghai and created its Chinese branch – The French Cellar China (法兰酒窖).
 I myself am currently being the Managing Director of the concept and in charge of its daily operation.

 2- What is the French Cellar

 3- What is this ‘Monthly Subscription’ concept?

-Customers could subscribe online (thefrenchcellar.cn) for our wines by month just like subscribing magazines.
+Customers could subscribe online (thefrenchcellar.cn) for our wines by month just like subscribing to magazines.
 By doing this, each month they will receive two bottles of different wines selected from France and posted to their door.
-The formal chief sommelier of Le Meurice (3-star Michelin) and Louis XV (3-star Michelin), Mr Nicolas Rebut is the person tasting and selecting the wines every month from a big range of great vineyards throughout the whole France.
+The formal chief sommelier of Le Meurice (3-star Michelin) and Louis XV (3-star Michelin), Mr. Nicolas Rebut is the person tasting and selecting the wines every month from a big range of great vineyards throughout the whole of France.

-4- Why Asian people like subscription
+4- Why do Asian people like subscription

-We have seen a great results in Singapore where many locals are subscribing with us.
-However, the monthly subscription mode for wine is not new.
-In many major wine markets including France, America and UK, customers are paying fixed fees every month to receive good bottles selected by the professionals or experts in the wine industry.
+We have seen great results in Singapore where many locals are subscribing to us.
+However, the monthly subscription model for wine is not new.
+In many major wine markets including France, America, and UK, customers are paying fixed fees every month to receive good bottles selected by professionals or experts in the wine industry.

 - Authenticity: the wines are selected directly from the producers’ vineyards and posted through immediate channels to reach the customers;

-- Quality: a world-class standard is provided when the bottles are exclusively selected by the well-recognized experts; the monthly selections are different to each other and can hardly satisfy every person’s palate even it is picked by the top wine celebrities; however, what the concept is really valued for is it offers a chance for the public to understand and experience wines that are all at a similar high-standard level of quality;
+- Quality: a world-class standard is provided when the bottles are exclusively selected by well-recognized experts; the monthly selections are different from each other and can hardly satisfy every person’s palate even if it is picked by the top wine celebrities; however, what the concept is really valued for is it offers a chance for the public to understand and experience wines that are all at a similar high-standard level of quality;

-Many local customers buy wines not because they want to enjoy the wines but because they need the wines; there are definitely reasons behind this while the result is price, labels and marketing become far more important than the quality and sincerity of the wine itself when they are considered as goods to purchase; therefore, the market is more commercial but less sincere, easier to find very cheap or very expensive but hardly moderate decent selections.
+Many local customers buy wines not because they want to enjoy the wines but because they need the wines; there are definitely reasons behind this the result is price, labels, and marketing become far more important than the quality and sincerity of the wine itself when they are considered as goods to purchase; therefore, the market is more commercial but less sincere, easier to find very cheap or very expensive but hardly moderate decent selections.

 6- Do you think wine consumption will increase in China?

-Many expats tell us how difficult it is to find good French Wine in China (here you have a Funny facebook group).
+Many ex-pats tell us how difficult it is to find good French Wine in China (here you have a Funny Facebook group).
 The market is growing mature.
 There will be more individuals buying wines for their own consumption and interest.
-Though I am not able to tell whether the market value will increase by another 30%, I do believe that it is a great time for distributors to focus more on educating the public, providing more interesting and sincere products and interacting more with the individual consumers because people here are getting more sophisticated and will be requiring better services and products than any time before.
+Though I am not able to tell whether the market value will increase by another 30%, I do believe that it is a great time for distributors to focus more on educating the public, providing more interesting and sincere products, and interacting more with the individual consumers because people here are getting more sophisticated and will be requiring better services and products than any time before.

 7- Do you believe that Chinese consumers will like to buy Wine online?

-It used to be experience, knowledge and luck; now it could be trust, love, fun and surprise with The French Cellar China 🙂
+It used to be experience, knowledge, and luck; now it could be trust, love, fun, and surprise with The French Cellar China 🙂

 Thank you very much for these answers.